 The FSA offers operating loans of up to $5,000 for youth ages 10 to 20 to finance income-producing, agriculture-related projects.

-Youth who are part of FFA, 4-H clubs, agriculture-related groups, or tribal youth organizations must do these projects.
+Youth in FFA, 4-H clubs, agriculture-related groups, or tribal youth organizations must do these projects.

-These projects must be organized and supervised by work programs and overseen by an organization advisor.
+These projects must be organized, supervised by work programs, and overseen by an organization advisor.
 Additionally, it must produce sufficient income to repay the loan.

 These loans can be used to: